jlin157/DS-Interview-Preparation/README.md

 Note:

-       build a gradient descent function in python V
+       build a gradient descent function in python V;

-       build a KNN function in python
+       build a KNN function in python;

 Interviews: